thiagonevesalmeida/currency-exchange/README.md

 ## 💻 Project

-Project of an interactive Currency Convertor application proposed by RocketSeat in the challenge #boraCodar 🚀.
+Project of an interactive Currency Convertor application proposed by RocketSeat at the #boraCodar challenge 🚀.
 You can access the project online through [THIS LINK](https://thiagonevesalmeida.github.io/currency-exchange/)

 ## 📚 Explored concepts